mikro-orm/nestjs/README.md

 ```

 The `forRoot()` method accepts the same configuration object as `init()` from the MikroORM package.
+You can also omit the parameter to use the CLI config.

 Afterward, the `EntityManager` will be available to inject across entire project (without importing any module elsewhere).